Sairam-K26/Devops_Lab_Excersice/README.md

-This Repository Consist of Devops Basic Laboratory Excersices
+This Repository Consist of Devops Basic Laboratory Excersices Based on git and Azure